ekernf01/rlookc/vignettes/vignette_knockoff_generation.md

 )
 ```

-Here’s a quick check of the knockoff exchangeability condition.
+Here’s a quick check of the knockoff exchangeability condition, just to
+demonstrate that the mixture model knockoffs are constructed correctly.
 Red is
 the original data and blue and green each have a different variable
 swapped with its knockoffs.